Small Business Loan Approvals Based on Personal Credit

 This number is based on information from lenders, creditors, and public records that have been reported to a credit bureau.
 It includes:

--Length of time with accounts open
+• Duration of time accounts remain open

 1. Understand How Personal Credit Scores Are Calculated